All Episodes

 The Sean Hannity show is back on the air.

-Well, we got a little bit of time, about I said that uh last week at the end of the show, or is actually this week at the end of Uh the show on the third.
+I said that last week at the end of the show, or is actually this week at the end of the show on the third, I read a little piece of a speech that I gave.

-I read a little um a piece of a speech that I gave, and uh, and I want to go over this again with you guys because I wrote this speech.
+And I want to go over this again with you guys because I wrote this speech.

-Uh, this is a very interesting speech.
+It's a very interesting speech.

-I was going to be talking in Reno with a Republican group in Reno and my good buddy Michael Jack, that's where I met him.
+I was going to be talking in Reno with a Republican group in Reno and my good buddy Michael Jack.

-He's a a uh former senior FBI special agent.
+He's a former senior FBI special agent.

-And I was listening to uh Ronald Reagan's speech that somebody has uh put together one of his speeches with music, and uh I was listening to it over and over again, and this stuff just popped right out at me.
+And I was listening to Ronald Reagan's speech that somebody has put together, one of his speeches with music.

-I didn't have enough time to finish it, and and I got a load of emails and requests for me to finish this, and then the if I could put it up online, which I'll do, I'll put it up online.
+And then if I could put it up online, which I'll do, I'll put it up online.

 So here it is.

-And it's called the Great Mountain.
+And it's called The Great Mountain.

-Um there's a great mountain of which many minds, young and old, have gazed upon.
+There's a great mountain of which many minds, young and old, have gazed upon.

-God himself shines his grace upon this great mountain, light so pure and loving that it draws forth greatness and inspires true seekers to sacrifice for the greater good so that all may partake in its glorious victory.
+Light so pure and loving that it draws forth greatness and inspires true seekers to sacrifice for the greater good so that all may partake in its glorious victory.

 Leaders of men, inspired individuals, freedom seekers have fought and sought the path to the top of this great mountain, hoping to find freedom, unity, and equal rights under God.